Pain Advocacy Obstacles

 This national dialogue about opioids must include the pain community and their caregivers.
 We can not afford to allow others to speak for us and continue to make decisions that impact our daily lives.

-Circumstances surrounding eliminating access to adequate pain management dictates that the pain community can no longer place faith in those entities or individuals who are charged with our interests.
+Circumstances surrounding eliminating access to adequate pain management, including access to long term opioid therapy dictates that the pain community can no longer place faith in those entities or individuals who are charged with our interests.

 We do not have the good fortune to stand idly by hoping that what we feel is best for us, will be done.
-It is imperative that we take immediate and decisive collective intervention to break the status-quo.
+It is imperative that we take immediate and decisive collective intervention to challenge and change the status-quo.

-The narrow narrative about the pain community is changing as the pain community utilizes collaborative tools and embraces eAdvocacy!
+The narrow narrative about the pain community is changing as patients utilize collaborative tools and embrace eAdvocacy!